 We are subject to the effects of inflation, deflation, and changing prices.
-During fiscal 2014, we experienced slightly higher average commodity prices compared to the average prices paid for commodities in fiscal 2013, which hindered our gross margin growth rate in fiscal 2014 as compared to fiscal 2013.
-We intend to continue to closely follow prices of commodities and components that affect our product lines, and we anticipate average prices paid for some commodities and components to be slightly higher in fiscal 2015 as compared to fiscal 2014.
-Historically, we have mitigated, and we currently expect to continue to mitigate, commodity price increases, in part, by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.
+During fiscal 2015, we experienced slightly lower average commodity prices compared to the average prices paid for commodities in fiscal 2014.
+We intend to continue to closely follow prices of commodities and components that affect our product lines, and we anticipate average prices paid for some commodities and components to be equivalent in fiscal 2016 as compared to fiscal 2015.
+Historically, we have mitigated, and we expect that we would continue to mitigate, commodity price increases, if any, in part, by collaborating with suppliers, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.

-Acquisitions
+Acquisitions and Divestiture